-Rental expense from operating leases is generally recognised on a straight-line basis over the term of the relevant lease.
-Where the rentals are structured solely to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increases, such increases are recognised in the year in which such benefits accrue.
-Contingent rentals arising under operating leases are recognised as an expense in the period in which they are incurred.
+Rental expense from operating leases is generally recognized on a straight-line basis over the term of the relevant lease.
+Where the rentals are structured solely to increase in line with expected general inflation to compensate for the lessor's expected inflationary cost increases, such increases are recognized in the year in which such benefits accrue.
+Contingent rentals arising under operating leases are recognized as an expense in the period in which they are incurred.

-In the event that lease incentives are received to enter into operating leases, such incentives are recognized as a liability.
+If lease incentives are received to enter operating leases, such incentives are recognized as a liability.
 The aggregate benefit of incentives is recognized as a reduction of rental expense on a straight-line basis, except where another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.